Joseph Goldstein (writer): Meditation practice

 Goldstein had original experiences of realisation concerning the word 'unborn' and an experience of zero and of no self.
 He makes a 3-month meditation retreat most years.
 He says the peace and happiness we experience has to do with the quality of our minds, not our possessions.
 His book Mindfulness is based on the Satipatthana Sutta, a Buddhist text.
+Goldstein has featured talks and sessions available on the Insight Meditation Society (IMS) website.

-Teachers
+Teachers and Relationships

 Since 1967, Goldstein has practiced different forms of Buddhist meditation under well-known teachers from India, Burma and Tibet.
 His teachers include: Anagarika Sri Munindra, Sri S.N.
 Goenka, Mrs. Nani Bala Barua (Dipa Ma), the Venerable Sayadaw U Pandita, Tulku Urgyen Rinpoche, and Nyoshul Khenpo Rinpoche.

+Goldstein's personal and working relationship to Jack Kornfield is often referenced in scholarship.
+They are compared as parallels, both of them grew up on the east coast, earned Ivy league educations, went to the peace corps in southeast Asia in the 1965 and began to study Theravada Buddhism in the late 60s and early 70s - Goldstein in India, Kornfield in Thailand.
+Their collaboration with making Vispanna intelligible and accessible through the IMS is viewed as an important propagator of Buddhism and mindfulness practice in the West.